ILEAP began life in 1996 as the Stratford Summer Activities Project for Disabled Children.

 Alongside our new social enterprise initiative, ILEAP have continued to increase capacity and frequency of our weekly sessions and at present deliver over 750 sessions per year, offering over 9000 opportunities for fun and friendship.

-If anyone has any time to apply pressure to Councillors, Fundraise, Volunteer, Skill Share, please get in touch.
-Thank you.
+If anyone has any time to apply pressure to Councillors, Fundraise, Volunteer, Skill Share, make a positive contribution - please get in touch.